 The interface transition $t{5.11/7.12}$ can fire when it is enabled both in Class 12 and in Class 11.
-In Class 12 it is enabled from the firing of $t{4.10/4.12}$ until the firing of any other transition that consumes the token in P3.12.
-The only possible alternative scenario for Scenarios 1 is Scenario 3.
+In Class 12 it is enabled from the firing of $t{4.10/4.12}$ until the firing of any other transition that consumes the token in $P{3.12}$.
+The only possible alternative scenario for Scenario 3 is Scenario 3.
 Similarly, the alternative scenario for Scenario 2 is Scenario 4.
 In Scenario 3, after opening the Open Door Electro-valve, this valve is always closed before the Close Door Electro-valve could be opened.
-Similarly, in Scenario 4, after opening the Close Door Electro-valve, this valve is always closed before the Scenario 2 always closed before the Open Door Electro-valve could be opened.
+Similarly, in Scenario 4, after opening the Close Door Electro-valve, this valve is always closed before the Open Door Electro-valve could be opened.